Managing small documentation requests

 Create a custom intake form that solicits the information you need for each of these different doc types.
 Advertise your intake process on your team wiki page and point users to it when they ask for docs.

 It’s important that small doc request tickets be completed by the requester.
 This ensures that the tech writer isn’t stuck digging around for the information needed to complete the task.
 It also ensures commitment and allows the requester to receive updates on the status of the ticket.
+The ticket provides a channel for communication not only for the requester but for anyone else following the ticket, and also provides a record of the work.

 It’s easy for someone to request an update via email or chat, and perhaps asking the requester to formalize the request by submitting a ticket might be extra overhead — wouldn’t it be easier for you to just copy/paste the email thread into the ticket, rather than making a request to the person to locate your intake page, create a ticket, and then populate the right information in the right way?

 Here is where the intake fields can do some work.
 Email threads have scattered information.
 As part of the formalization of the work, you usually organize the information in a more structured, logical way.
 Rather than doing the work of restructuring this information to specify what page needs to be updated, what updates need to be made, who should review the updates, when they should be published, etc., you can ask the requester to do this.
 This can reduce your own workload.
 When the task is made more formal and structured in a ticket, it will be easier for other writers who aren’t part of the email thread to work on it.
+In fact, if you can specialize different intake forms for different types of requests, you can more acutely focus your questions around the information needed for that task.

 Indicating progress on the ticket